azuline/rose/docs/ARCHITECTURE.md

 be displayed by default by pytest.
 By default, we do not register a logging handler in tests, since pytest registers its own.
 However, if you run tests with `LOG_TEST=1`, Rosé will attach its own logging handler, which will print debug logs from other processes on failure.

+# Language Choice

+Python was chosen to make this a quick project, but it's ultimately too unperformant for a virtual filesystem.
+Bad choice.
+Thus we were forced to implement a handful of optimizations to keep performance reasonable.
+I do not have the time to port this to a more performant language.